-Air Conditioner Filter
+Air Conditioner Filter (Coach model 36C)

 The disposable furnace type filter is located in a slide-in bracket inside the passenger side of the rear bed cabinet.
 The filter must be inspected and replaced periodically so the air conditioner will operate efficiently.